Mumbai: RPF cop loses loaded pistol while answering nature's call

-Assistant Sub-Inspector (ASI) had kept the 9-mm service weapon on the flush tank below a window, at a waiting room at CST
+Assistant Sub-Inspector (ASI) lost his gun while relieving himself inside the washroom of a waiting room at CST station.
+He had kept the 9-mm service weapon on the flush tank below a window

 A railway cop lost his gun while relieving himself inside the washroom of a waiting room at CST station.
 The incident occurred two weeks ago.

 The loaded firearm belongs to Assistant Sub-Inspector (ASI) Avdesh Kumar of the Railway Protection Force (RPF), deployed at CST station.
 The Government Railway Police (GRP) has now sought help from the Mumbai police after its attempts to trace the firearm turned futile.